Thank you for purchasing the Pressville theme!

 Posts and pages are part of the core WordPress functionality.
 The best place to learn more about them is the WordPress Codex.

 The following tutorial assumes that you want to create a front page similar to the "Front Page 1" from the demo.
 The preferred way to create a front page is using the native WordPress block editor (Gutenberg).
-Alternatively, you can use the WPBakery Page Builder as well.
+Alternatively, you can use the WPBakery Page Builder or Elementor plugin.
 All elements and their respective options mentioned in this tutorial are available there as well (however it is highly recommended to use the Gutenberg, unless you have some very specific reason not to).

 Theme colors can be managed under Appearance / Customize / Colors.
 You can either choose from predefined color schemes, pick your custom colors or create your own color scheme.
 The difference between Custom Colors and Custom Scheme is that the latter is much more involved and requires some coding.
 On the other hand, it gives you more freedom and it is the recommended way for customizing theme's colors.